 Mustard Seed Faith

 So how about us?
-We identify more with the apostles’ request in this Sunday’s gospel.
+We identify more with the apostles’ request in Luke’s gospel.
 “Lord, increase our faith!
 (Luke 17:5).

 You think the Lord would comfort the disciples when they made this request.
 “There, there, now.
 Don’t feel too bad about yourselves.
 Believing is hard!”